Part-Time Job Incentive Scheme for the Self-Employed

 You can work up to a maximum of 24 hours per week.
 If you work over this limit, you will not be entitled to the PTSE.

 If you transfer to the PTSE, there is no limit on the amount you can earn.
-If your income falls below €960 in an 8 week period, you can close your claim for PTSE and re-apply for PUP.
+If your income falls below €960 in an 8 week period, you can close your claim for PTSE and apply for Jobseeker's Allowance.
 If your income increases at a later stage you can re-apply for PTSE - if you still meet the conditions for the Scheme.

-You can also get information about other social welfare supports available to self-employed people.
+You can get information about other social welfare supports available to self-employed people.

 Duration of the PTSE